rhdunn/xquery-intellij-plugin/docs/XPath 1.0 as 2.0 EBNF Grammar.md

 1. Support `IntersectExceptExpr`, `InstanceofExpr`, `TreatExpr`, `CastableExpr`, and `CastExpr`.
 1. Support `+` in unary expressions (`UnaryExpr`).
+1. Support `FilterExpr` anywhere in a path expression, not just at the start.
 1. Support predicates on `..` steps; use `parent::*` in XPath 1.0.
 1. Added support for `DoubleLiteral` in `NumericLiteral`.
 1. Made the `Expr` in `ParenthesizedExpr` optional.